 Second paragraph (spatial differences in ToEs (among sites)):

 However, under both low and high emissions scenarios, there is a clear southwest to northeast gradient in species’ times of emergence, with greater numbers of species emerging from their thermal niche much sooner in the southwest than in the northeast (Figure X).
 This result is consistent with many studies that have documented the steep temperature gradient, and consequent gradient in species assemblages, that characterizes the Scotian Shelf- Bay of Fundy bioregion (e.g., Stanley et al. 2018), and those that have indicated the southern range limit of many of the Scotian Shelf’s resident species occurs around the southwestern reaches of the bioregion (e.g., Shackell et al. 2014; see if you can find one more ref here).
 The most vulnerable sites (besides the Lophelia Coral Conservation Area, LCCA, which is a very small, Xkm2, area at the northeastern edge of the Scotian Shelf with only X of our species of interest present) predicted to have temperatures outside the tolerance limits of more than X% of resident species assessed here by 2025, are XXX, XXX, and XXX.
-XXX is positioned where warm waters derived from the Gulf Stream flow into the Gulf of Maine (), and both XXX and XXX are located in the Bay of Fundy, which is presently the warmest part of the bioregion and predicted to warm the most rapidly due to its connection with the Gulf of Maine ().
+XXX is positioned where warm waters derived from the Gulf Stream flow into the Gulf of Maine (Brickman et al., 2018; Brickman et al. 2021), and both XXX and XXX are located in the Bay of Fundy, which is presently the warmest part of the bioregion and predicted to warm the most rapidly due to its connection with the Gulf of Maine (Brickman et al., 2018; Brickman et al. 2021).

 ELEMENTA_D_20_00055 1..15 (silverchair.com)